HARIHARANS24/pomodoro-react-tailwind/README.md

 ## 📸 Screenshots

-> Add screenshots here if needed:
+> Add your screenshots here for:
-- Light/Dark Mode
+- Light/Dark Mode toggle
-- Running Timer
+- Active timer with progress
-- Settings UI
+- Stats section
-- Stats Display
+- Pomodoro chart

 ---

 ## 🤝 Contributing

 Pull requests are welcome!
-For major changes, please open an issue first to discuss what you'd like to change.
+Open an issue first to propose changes, features, or bug fixes.

 ---